-There's no arguing that if you work in health care you need to protect the data in your picture archiving and communication system (PACS).
-Having good backups of your data is critical as a loss of protected health information (PHI) could be detrimental to your practice or hospital.
+If you work in health care, you need to protect the data in your picture archiving and communication system.
+It's critical to have good data backups because losing protected health information (PHI), including images, could be detrimental to your practice or hospital.

-Take a moment to consider what would happen to your practice if your medical imaging data was destroyed.
+Take a moment to consider what would happen to your practice if your medical imaging data were destroyed.
 Unfortunately, medical practices have been forced to close entirely due to backup failures.

-To help you get started with assessing your PACS data backup process, here are a few key questions you should ask yourself or your vendor about data recovery and restoration processes.
+To help you get started with assessing the data backup process for your picture archiving and communication system (PACS), here are a few questions you should ask about medical imaging data recovery and restoration processes.

 1. Who Is Responsible for Backing Up Your Data?

-That said, even if you have a third-party vendor that manages your onsite PACS, it is still ultimately your responsibility to make sure they are adequately backing up your system.
-That means you need to check up on your PACS vendor’s data protection practices to ensure they are sufficient.
+Many medical practices and hospitals outsource PACs data storage and backups to third-party technology vendors so they can focus on patient care.
+That said, even if you rely on a third-party service for managing the data and security for your onsite PACS, it is still ultimately your responsibility to make sure they are adequately backing up your system.
+That means you need to check to see if your PACS vendor follows data protection practices that ensure you're compliant.

 2. Are the Backups Actually Happening Regularly?